 Cotton is not an inherently unsustainable crop.
 For most of its history, cotton was a hardy, drought-resistant crop that grew easily using environmentally friendly methods.
 However, in the 1800s, intensive cultivation methods were introduced, such as the use of chemical inputs and large amounts of irrigation.
-This led to a decline in soil fertility and biodiversity, severe levels of water stress, and serious illnesses among farm workers - a toxic cocktail that led to cotton being labelled the world's 'dirtiest' crop.
+This led to a decline in soil fertility, severe levels of water stress, and illnesses among farm workers - a toxic cocktail that led to cotton being labelled the world's 'dirtiest' crop.

 Organic production offers many benefits to farmers, such as a healthy work environment and food security from the growing of food crops alongside cotton.
 While short-term yields can be lower than with conventionally grown cotton, farmers benefit financially from the lower input costs and a small premium.
 In the long term, they benefit from the security of livelihood provided by healthy soils.

 A key obstacle to organic farming's uptake is the lack of a reliable market for organic crops.
 The premium received by organic cotton farmers is quite low and there is still relatively little demand from consumers.
 By purchasing organic cotton, consumers can help organic farmers in their quest to transform cotton production into a financially and environmentally sustainable livelihood.

 Read about our visit to the organic cotton farmers who make our bed linen collection here.